Cowhorn vs Cayenne: Fresh Volume or Powder Heat?

 Quick Comparison

 Cowhorn Pepper measures 3K–5K SHU while Cayenne Pepper registers 30K–50K SHU.
-That makes Cayenne Pepper 10x hotter.
+That makes Cayenne Pepper about 10x hotter by upper SHU range.
 Cowhorn Pepper is known for its sweet and mild flavor (Capsicum annuum), while Cayenne Pepper offers neutral and peppery notes (C. annuum).

 Cowhorn Pepper